 The 1973 oil crisis resulted in fuel shortages and steep gas prices across the United States.
 The impact of the gas shortage on trailer sales was greater than anyone could have imagined at the time.
 Determined to find ways of offsetting declining sales, Airstream established a Diversification Committee to find potential markets with a need for high-quality aluminum products.
 In this History Spotlight, we shine a spotlight on some of these lesser-known products whose stories are preserved in the Airstream Archives.

 One result of the Diversification Committee’s work was Airstream’s involvement in the production of miniature car bodies.
-Airstream manufactured 7’ long, 2’ high aluminum car bodies for American Motors in the shape of Gremlins, Vegas, Mustangs, and VWs.
+Airstream manufactured 7’ long, 2’ high vacuum-formed car bodies for American Motors in the shape of Gremlins, Vegas, Mustangs, and VWs.
 These miniature cars could travel up to 15 mph and were given to children by American Motors as part of a promotion when their parents purchased a new car.
 (Keep this fun piece of trivia in mind when you want to stump your fellow Airstream history buffs!)

 Airstream’s most prolific venture during the energy crisis was the development of utility and delivery vans.
 The Diversification Committee found that several industries had a need for utility vans at the time, including bread companies, dry cleaners, florists, and potato chip companies.
 In response, Airstream designed an all-aluminum, heavy-duty utility van and called it the A/van.